 Loading Video Clip

 In this section, I will show you how to mask the detected faces in a pre-recorded video clip.
 Let us first load the video clip.
-You do this by calling videoCapture method of CV2, which is shown in the code statement here:
+You do this by calling videoCapture method of CV2, as shown in the code statement below:

 capture = cv2.VideoCapture(r'C:\Users\DRSARANG\Desktop\opencv\face-demographics-walking-and-pause.mp4')

 To blur the faces in a video clip is as simple as the one you did for a still photo.
 The trick is that you need to extract the individual frames from a video clip and then apply our previously defined blur function on each extracted frame.
 We set up the loop for reading the frames in the clip as follows: